Philosophy of Instrument Building

 Kate McWilliams enjoys researching and recreating underappreciated medieval instruments.
 She has been building medieval instruments for over ten years.
 She has exhibited her instruments at the Boston Early Music Festival, the Berkeley Early Music Festival, and the Madison Early Music Festival.
 While largely self-taught, she has spent two years studying with luthier Daniel Larson.

 Her current research interest is the British Museum Citole (formerly known as a gittern), one of the sole surviving instruments from the fourteenth century.
 This study reveals valuable insights into the practices of medieval stringed instrument makers.
 She has built replicas of this remarkable instrument, though with only a sampling of the intricate carvings.
 Her article, "The British Museum Citole: An Organological Study" was published in the 2007 issue of the Journal of the American Musical Instrument Society.
-She is currently helping to organize a special Citole Symposium at the British Museum.
+She was one of the organizers of the international symposium at the British Museum in 2010: "The British Museum Citole: New Perspectives," and is currently editting a collection of symposium papers to be published by the British Museum Press.

 She holds a BM in Music Education and an MM in Violin Performance, with a concentration in Early Music, from the University of Delaware, and an MA in Musicology from the University of Minnesota.
 She teaches violin and viola performance in private lessons (both modern and historical technique), and frequently gives lectures in schools about different aspects of music in society.
 Her most influential teachers have been John Madura, Nicholas Mann, Russell Murray, and David Douglass.